jacobproffer/aan-world-news/content/articles/europe/2021/05/nato-statement-on-chernarus-coup/index.md

 thumbnail: /images/bags.jpg
 ---

-Following today's coup in Chernarus, NATO General Secretary called a press conference at 8 PM.
+Following today's coup in Chernarus and Russian Forces entering Chernarus, NATO General Secretary called a press conference at 8 PM.

 ## Russian-made coup in Chernarus

-""
+"We believe the Chedaks were sponsored, armed and trained by Russia" - says General Secretary Magnus Odenberd - "Recent Russian Forces relocation near the Chernarus border.
+Moreover, Russian Forces entered Chernarus barely hours after Chedaks captured Chernogorsk."

 ## No NATO country will recognize Chedakia

-"This is u " - "No NATO country will recognize Chedakia."
+"This is unacceptable infringement of an European country sovereignty." - "No NATO country will recognize Chedakia."

 ## Czechia and Poland invoke Article 4